-12.1.2.
-International Teaching Assistants (ITA) and English Language Proficiency
+13.1.1.
+English Language Proficiency for Teaching Assistants

 Current Policy: MSU candidates for TA appointments who were required to demonstrate English proficiency as a condition for regular admission to Michigan State University must also demonstrate that they meet a minimum standard of proficiency in spoken English before they can be assigned teaching work that involves oral communication with undergraduate students.